Anuragpandey0408/potato-disease-classification-fullstack/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork this repo
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+Contributions are encouraged!
+Please fork the repository and open a pull request, or create an issue for discussion.

 ---